OUR STORY

 Our History

-The spacious Italian Renaissance-style home built in 1910 for Russell A. Alger, Jr. and his family was designed by architect Charles A. Platt of New York.
-Ellen Biddle Shipman was the landscape architect; and the house and gardens were designed together as a unit with particular attention to the use of various ground levels to the best advantage.
-It was called The Moorings.
+The spacious Italian Renaissance-style home built in 1910 for Russell A. Alger, Jr. and his family was designed by architect Charles A. Platt of New York; the house and gardens were designed together as a unit with particular attention to the use of various ground levels to the best advantage, and upon the finish, it was named “The Moorings.”

-For two decades after its completion, The Moorings was the family headquarters for Alger, his wife Marion, and their children, Russell III, Fay, and the daring Josephine.
+For two decades after its completion, “The Moorings” was the family headquarters for Alger, his wife Marion, and their children, Josephine, Caroline (Fay), and Russell III.

 After Russell Alger’s death in 1930, the family sought a way for the house to be used to improve the quality of life in the community.
 From 1936 to 1948, the building became a branch of the Detroit Institute of Arts.
-In 1949, it was dedicated by the newly-formed Grosse Pointe War Memorial Association to a twofold purpose: to serve as a perpetual memorial to the 3,500 Grosse Pointers who served and the 126 who died in World War II; and it was to serve as a continuing center for educational and charitable activities of the Grosse Pointe community.
+In 1949, it was dedicated by the newly formed Grosse Pointe War Memorial Association to a twofold purpose: to serve as a perpetual memorial to the 3,500 Grosse Pointers who served and the 126 who died in World War II; and it was to serve as a continuing center for educational, cultural, and charitable activities of the Grosse Pointe community.
 The War Memorial is unusual – some say unique – because of its dual use.

 The 1910 Alger House (The Moorings) as it stands today